jseabol1/SpringBoot-Gradebook/README.md

 ### Running Locally

-The application has been configured to connect to a named Docker host.
+The application has been configured to connect to a named container through a Docker network.
 Running the application against a different instance of SQL Server will require changing the database URL and rebuilding the project.

 #### Setting The Database URL

 The database URL can be configured in:

-`src/main/resources/application.properties`
+`application.properties`

 The relevant section is: